Quick Answer

 Next step: document the role of each account, confirm whether any HMRC action is due now, and complete your checks before funding.
 You might also find this useful: A Guide to Health Savings Accounts (HSAs).
 To keep this process repeatable each year, use Gruv's tools library as your operational checklist hub.

 Confirm your residency status before you contribute, then confirm current ISA eligibility and your provider’s terms in writing.
-This evidence pack does not verify ISA contribution rules for non-UK residents, so if your status is unclear, pause funding until your position is clear.
+Current ISA contribution rules for non-UK residents still need confirmation for your situation, so if your status is unclear, pause funding until your position is clear.
 Do not rely on memory or forum summaries for this step.

-Treat ISA-specific contribution and tax-treatment rules as unverified in this evidence set, and confirm your provider’s current terms in writing before adding money or changing strategy.
+Treat ISA-specific contribution and tax-treatment rules as live checks, and get your provider’s current terms in writing before adding money or changing strategy.
 If you need to file Self Assessment, HMRC says first-time filers must register before using its online filing service; if you previously registered but stopped filing, you may need to reactivate your account, and filing without reactivation may delay your return.
 HMRC also says you cannot use that online service if you lived abroad as a non-resident, in which case you should use commercial software or other forms.
 Keep your UTR and records (for example bank statements or receipts) together for filing.

-This evidence pack does not verify ISA transfer rules, timelines, or protections.
+Current ISA transfer rules, timelines, and protections still need confirmation.
 Confirm the current transfer process with your providers in writing before moving anything.

 Start with the job the money needs to do, but do not assume a universal ISA-first or SIPP-first order.
 Verify the current constraints for each wrapper before automating contributions.

 Treat this as a specialist case before you invest or set up recurring contributions.
-This evidence pack does not verify country-specific reporting details, so confirm current obligations for your situation before you act.
+Country-specific reporting details still need confirmation, so confirm current obligations for your situation before you act.

 Includes 5 external sources outside the trusted-domain allowlist.